PuChenTW/go-micro-jetstream/.serena/memories/style_and_conventions.md

 - **Functions**: Do one thing.
 Return early.
 Handle errors explicitly.
 - **Error Handling**: Fail fast.
 Clean up resources in reverse order (e.g., in `Disconnect` or `OnStop`).
 - **No Emojis**: Do not use emojis in code, comments, or logs.
+- **No Magic Numbers**: Use named constants for timeouts, batch sizes, and configuration defaults.
 - **Concurrency**: Use `sync.RWMutex` for state protection.
 Ensure safety across goroutines.

 ## Architecture Patterns